joshbegley/nyt-latest/README.md

 `Our ranking of all 32 Club World Cup teams, updated daily`\
 https://nytimes.com/athletic/6433032/2025/06/25/club-world-cup-daily-rankings-bayern-psg-flamengo-real-madrid/

-**Canada handles 9-man El Salvador, tops Gold Cup group and eyes USMNT semifinal**\
+**Canada plods to El Salvador win, tops Gold Cup group and eyes USMNT semifinal**\
-`Canada eventually broke through after two Salvadoran red cards to rebound from a shocking draw vs. Curaçao`\
+`Goals from Jonathan David and Tajon Buchanan came after a lot of fouls from El Salvador and lengthy stoppage time to give Canada a 2-0 win.`\
 https://nytimes.com/athletic/6449874/2025/06/25/canada-el-salvador-concacaf-gold-cup/

 **Manchester United want to sell before they buy this summer.
 Will it work?**\